 As seen in the screenshot above, the game originally used a thinner serif font similar to the one used in Okédoké (possibly the same font or an earlier version), only changing to the current version sometime later.
-The new font may have been something added in 2010 or 2011 after the game was "un-cancelled," or it might have already been added to the game before then in 2009; I can't remember for sure.
+The new font may have been something added in 2010 or 2011 after the game was "un-cancelled" but before any graphics were changed, or it might have already been added to the game before then in 2009; I can't remember for sure.

 While objects and other miscellaneous sprites (such as the Mini Centipedes from Joguo's introduction) are unchanged from the 2008 version, all humanoid characters' walkabouts were completely remade sometime after the new portrait sprites were complete, likely in early/mid-2011.

 These new sprites were inspired by those from the never-finished 2006 Fnrrf Ygm Schnish game, as well as those in some of my more recent games.